 Testing guidance has also changed.
 To achieve this new standard, testing parameters have been altered to include a higher test weight as well as more stringent guidelines on static and dynamic load testing to improve upon the safety factors.
 There are also more requirements for labelling products with warning notices and charts designed to help users.
 The P(Personal) and R(Rescue) sub-designations see some updated testing specifications as well, also pointed at increasing safety factors.

 One thing you do not need to do is throw out any existing self-retracting lifelines that pass inspection and are in your equipment fleet now.
 If your existing fall plan specifies Class A, B, or LE lifelines for each hazard, keep them in your plan, and adjust your plan according to the specifics of the Class 1 or 2 lifelines as you incorporate lifelines manufactured to the ANSI Z359.14-2021 standard.

 It is important to know that you cannot be fined or cited by OSHA or any other like agency specifically for not following the ANSI Z359.14-2021 standard for self-retracting lifelines.
 Internal or general contractor (GC) requirements may be different than these suggestions, however this is Malta Dynamics’ suggestions for you:

 1. Review the updated standard from ANSI

-2. Look at your plans and documentation, adjust Class A, B, LE to language that works for existing devices or Class 1 or 2 lifelines, then note the Maximum Average Arresting Force and Deceleration Distance necessary for your SRL locations.
+2. Look at your plans and documentation, adjust Class A, B, LE to language that works for existing devices or Class 1 or 2 lifelines, then note the Maximum Average Arresting Force and Arresting Distance necessary for your SRL locations.

 3. Implement a ‘rolling change’ switch to the new standard’s lifelines as you add the latest standard devices.